Mix Instructions

 Chocolate Brownie Mixes

-Combine all the contents of the mix in a bowl.
-Add in 120-130ml (½ cup) lukewarm water and stir.
-Stir for about 2 minutes if by hand or by hand mixer (or stand mixer).
-If using a machine, use on the lowest setting.
+Combine all the contents of the mix in a bowl and stir in ½ cup lukewarm water and 1 teaspoon of any neutral oil (or melted butter).
+Stir for 2 minutes by hand or 30 seconds in a mixer on low speed.

 Pour batter into a greased and floured 8x8 or 9x9 pan.
 Let sit for 5-10 minutes to allow for all the dry ingredients to fully hydrate.